voximity/qubit-issues/README.md

 # qubit
 This is a blank repository for submitting issues for Qubit and viewing prototype documentation.
-You can visit Qubit's website [here][qubit-website].
+You can visit Qubit's website [here][qubit-website]. *The Qubit website is currently in development*

 ## Issues
 Feel free to create issues.
 Just make sure you're not making yourself sound dumb.